skydolas/Data-Visualization-Portfolio/final-project-part-three.md

 I grew up as an athlete, but eventually towards my teenage I became about 95kgs.
 All thanks to the unhealthy food and lots of soft drinks.
 When I was 16 I took a resolution of getting fit and indulging in healthy habits, seeing people around me braving through diabetese.
 That's when my understanding of healthy food and sugar consumption started.
 This project is an extension of my knowledge and experience over the years, so that young adults around me can understand the effect of sugar consumption visually.

 ## Target Audience
-This project is aimed for yound adults in USA.
+This project is aimed for young adults in USA.
 Per my research soft drinks and sugary drinks are consumed on daily basis in USA by young adults either to stay hydrated or to get quick boost in energy.
 A can of soft drink contains so much sugar that you can add 20-30 pounds of weight in a year if you drink daily.
 This story is aimed at those young adults who casually srink these sugary drinks for fun or as a source of energy.

 ## Some of the highlighting feedback after Part 2:
 1. The impact of sugar consumptions was not communicated, users were saying the numbers are not helping and may be some visuals would help.